How to Build DSA Intuition: The Layer Nobody Trains

 On recognition vs construction

 Every algorithmic pattern has structural triggers in the problem statement that signal when it applies.
 These are specific, observable features like "contiguous range," "sorted input," or "K elements summing to a target."
-Training identification means learning to read those triggers systematically.
+Training this skill means learning to read those triggers systematically.
 The skill accumulates across patterns.

 Take Three Sum as a concrete example.
 The problem asks you to find all triplets in an array that sum to a target.
-Most engineers who've seen the solution know it uses two pointers.
+If you've seen the solution, you know it uses two pointers.
 But why two pointers and not a hash map?
 The triggers tell you:

 • The problem asks for elements satisfying a sum constraint (signals a search or convergence problem)